Proofreading Services Overview – Work at Home Proofreading Jobs

 What Exactly is ProofreadingServices.com?

-Founded in 2011 by Yale graduate, Luke Palder, it was originally called ProofreadingServices.US until 2013.
+Founded in 2011 by Yale graduate Luke Palder, it was originally called ProofreadingServices.US until 2013.

-Most of these skills are advertised for using other channels.
+Most of these skills are advertised using other channels.
 However, to keep this post focused and on point, we will only discuss proofreading.

 What is the Difference Between Proofreading and Editing?